AdobeDocs/experience-manager-learn.en/help/foundation/development/understand-java-api-best-practices.md

 ---
-title: Understand Java API Best Practices
-seo-title: Understand Java API Best Practices in AEM
+title: Understand Java API Best Practices in AEM
 description: AEM is built on a rich open-source software stack that exposes many Java APIs for use during development.
 This article explores the major APIs and when and why they should be used.
-seo-description:  This article explores the major APIs of AEM and when and why they should be used.
 version: 6.2, 6.3, 6.4, 6.5
 sub-product: foundation, assets, sites
 feature: